khimanifka-sys/Faisal_109_TYCSE-A_ORC-Portal/README.md

-# 🎓 Online Result Checking System
+# 🎓 Online Result Portal

 A simple and efficient web-based Result Management System that allows students to securely view their examination results using their Roll Number and Date of Birth.
 This project is developed as part of a DBMS laboratory assignment using PHP and MySQL.